robertocamp/gd5gofcd/README.md

   + if the endpoint is not part of `book_handler.go`, add a new routes file in app.go
   + `routes.StackRouter(api stackService)`
   + new routes will require a new service
+2. defining the service: services are defined in pkg
+  +

 ## stack JSON API